Payment API portal design for developers

 With a fully functioning MVP, HSBC was able to quickly launch this payment API into beta and acquire target ecommerce businesses.
 The success metrics will be based on the number of ecommerce businesses acquired and ultimately the adoption rates of consumers paying with PayMe.

-Once businesses add PayMe as a new payment method, it will bring convenience to the 1.5+ million customers using PayMe.
+Once businesses add PayMe as a new payment method, it will bring convenience to the 1.5+ million users using PayMe.

 API implications